 Hawaii Is Part Of What Continent

 Imagine standing on the black sand beaches of Punalu'u, the warm Pacific breeze carrying the scent of plumeria.
-The majestic Mauna Kea looms in the distance, its summit sometimes capped with snow, a stark contrast to the tropical paradise below.
-These iconic images of Hawaii often conjure dreams of an exotic, faraway land.
+Worth adding: the majestic Mauna Kea looms in the distance, its summit sometimes capped with snow, a stark contrast to the tropical paradise below.
+Plus, these iconic images of Hawaii often conjure dreams of an exotic, faraway land.
 But where exactly is this island chain located, and to which continent does Hawaii belong?

 The question of Hawaii's continental affiliation is more nuanced than it might initially seem.
 While geographically isolated in the vast expanse of the Pacific Ocean, Hawaii is politically part of the United States.
 But understanding which continent it belongs to requires delving into geological history, plate tectonics, and the very definition of what constitutes a continent.
 So, let's embark on a journey to understand the fascinating story behind Hawaii's place in the world and definitively answer the question: Hawaii is part of what continent?